Steelstone3/Community-Of-Practise/presentations/the_failures_of_inheritance.md

 ![Better Inheritance](../assests/the_failures_of_inheritance_5.svg)

+Whilst this may look more chaotic it is clear that this approach has increased flexiblity and less abstraction allowing for better focus on the coding problem at hand.

+For example should a animal that can't swim but can fetch be added to the model we would simply change IFetcher to stop inheriting from ISwimmer and change both Dog and Seal to use both IFetcher and ISwimmer.
+However this is still reliant on "perfect design" that comes with inheritance.

 ### Analysis Of Inheritance

 The behaviour of fetch could not take advantage of class hierarchy for example as either all swimming animals would have to be able to play fetch... which wild seals can't or all fetching animals would have to be able to swim.